 Original Macintosh price vs. features

-That price (which, with inflation, would equal $1,650 today) seems fairly standard by current terms.
+That price (which, with inflation, would be more than $2,100 today) seems fairly standard by current terms.
 However, at the time it would have been significantly cheaper than most regular personal computers.
 An Apple II, for instance, cost $1,298.
 And even the TRS-80, a fairly low-cost, bare-bones computer, sold for $599.

 Jef Raskin rips Steve Jobs on Mac pricing